 Is In-Home Care Enough for My Parent?

-There are agencies that provide a range of services, from assistance in daily tasks, such as cooking and grooming, to more intensive medical care.
-You can even arrange for physical and occupational therapists to come to the house to provide therapy on a regular basis.
+Some agencies provide a range of services, from assistance in daily tasks, such as cooking and grooming, to more intensive medical care.
+You can even arrange for physical and occupational therapists to come to the house to provide therapy regularly.

-The biggest benefit to at-home care is often the comfort and familiarity of being able to stay within his or her own home.
+The most significant benefit to at-home care is often the comfort and familiarity of staying within his or her own home.
 However, the home can also be an obstacle.
-Someone still needs to maintain the home, and it may need work to enhance its safety, such as adding grab bars and handles in restrooms, reducing fall risks and installing safety call systems.
+Someone still needs to maintain the house, and it may need work to enhance its safety, such as adding grab bars and handles in restrooms, reducing fall risks, and installing safety call systems.

 What to Look For in a Long Term Care Facility

-Even if you choose at-home care, it’s not uncommon that one day your parent may need to move into a long term care facility.
+Even if you choose at-home care, it’s not uncommon that your parent may need to move into a long-term care facility one day.

 Therefore, don’t wait to start the conversation on nursing home options.
-Give your parent an opportunity to express his or her preferences and opinions.
-Broaching the subject of long term care before it’s needed can make a transition smoother and less stressful if the time comes.
+Allow your parent to express his or her preferences and opinions.
+Broaching the subject of long-term care before it’s needed can make a transition smoother and less stressful if the time comes.

 - Talk to family members of residents.
-If you don’t know anyone who lives at a specific nursing, the staff should willingly put you in touch with some contacts.
+If you don’t know anyone who lives at a specific nursing home, the staff should willingly put you in touch with some contacts.
 This is one of the best ways to evaluate any facility.